Office of Student Life and Development

 Our campus is located in Downtown Brooklyn.
 We have sworn Campus Peace Officers with the powers of arrest.
 They are not just security, but are members of the Public Safety Department.
 From bike officers to general patrol officers, they are located in each of our campus building entrance ways.
 We take public safety very seriously and the College has sufficient security staff for any contingency.
 Each campus location requires identification for entry into our buildings.
 For further information regarding safety and crime statistics please feel free to visit the Public Safety site at www.citytech.cuny.edu/publicsafety.
 We recommend that students register with CUNY A!ert, CUNY's system that notifies students and staff of emergency situations, including weather emergencies.
 It is not used for any other purpose!
 CUNY A!ert will send emergency information to your phone, to your email address or to mobile devices of your choosing.
 Please help us keep you safe.

 Yes.
-The Public Safety Office will be issuing City Tech IDs during orientation and throughout the first few weeks of school.
+The Public Safety Office will be issuing City Tech IDs during registration and throughout the first few weeks of school.